jdorn/json-editor/README.md

 So, both `#/customkey/name` and `#/definitions/name/first` will throw an exception.

 If loading an external url via Ajax, the url must either be on the same domain or return the correct HTTP cross domain headers.
-If your urls don't meet this requirement, you can pass in the references to JSON Editor during initialization (see Usage section above).
+If your URLs don't meet this requirement, you can pass in the references to JSON Editor during initialization (see Usage section above).

 ### hyper-schema links